ekeilty17/ekeilty17.github.io/_posts/2024-01-05-gauss-proof-of-the-constructibility-of-the-heptadecagon.md

 <br>

-### Constructibilty Proof for a Regular Heptadecagon {#constructibility-proof-for-a-regular-heptadecagon}
+### Constructibility Proof for a Regular Heptadecagon {#constructibility-proof-for-a-regular-heptadecagon}

 Now, let's do the same for a regular $17$-gon.
 It's going to be the same general idea as a regular pentagon but with a few more complications.